jane-holborn/librarysystem-fullstack/README.md

 Current Progress:
 - ✅ Basic API integration working
 - ✅ Seeded data (2 users) successfully retrieved and displayed in the frontend on button click
-- ✅ Reusable styling implemented with resource rictionaries in WPF
+- ✅ Reusable styling implemented with resource dictionaries in WPF

 🛠️ More features and improvements coming soon!

+## Author
+Jane Holborn